Light Tackle Inshore and Nearshore Gamefish

 There is no greater excitement than seeing the tarpon tear through the pogie or mullet bait pods.
 In our area, the larger tarpon is found off the beaches in the summer.
 On the east coast, the tarpon is primarily an Inshore or Nearshore fish.

-When you hear about going after tarpon on Florida sport fishing trips in Orlando, you must consider the closest fishing is out of Cocoa Beach and Cape Canaveral.
+When you hear about going tarpon fishing near Orlando, you must consider the closest fishing is out of Cocoa Beach and Cape Canaveral.
 Fishing for tarpon nearshore we offer good and fair prices for our trips, we do not discount what we do, our trips might be less expensive because we cater to fewer anglers on the boat.
 Always, make sure you get your information correct and ask questions about what you want.

 Back to the tarpon, in our area, adult fish spawn nearshore where you will find the ribbon-like larval stage of the fish.
 You can find tarpon often in brackish or freshwater near mangroves or in residential canals.
-While snook fishing Sebastian Inlet area we look for tarpon along the beaches.
+While heading out on deep sea fishing charters we look for tarpon along the beaches.
 However, tarpon “promise land” is found in the Florida Keys and other locations around Florida.
 The Orlando, Cocoa Beach area is not as consistent for this species as south Florida areas, nevertheless, we catch our share of tarpon when the timing is right, and they’re around.
 Tarpon tends to move into the Central Florida area and move out… The Florida Keys manages to hold them year around.

 Tarpon has one single dorsal fin (the fin on the top) that extends into a long filament.
 A tarpon’s back is dark blue to green or greenish black, shading into bright silver on the side.
 Their color may vary and be brownish gold in estuarine waters.
 Tarpon has a large mouth that points upward and huge scales that anglers often keep as trophies.